dgm3333/xflr5/doc/xflr5-guidelines_latex/readme.txt

 *** Edition ***

 The texlive distribution include a tex editor.
 Most of my colleague use texmaker under Windows.
-I personnaly use emacs+auctex under GNU/Linux.
+I personally use emacs+auctex under GNU/Linux.

 Setup your editor with automatic filling at 80.